luistaka/wrangler/wrangler-docs/functions/json.md

 ### Example

-if `body` has the json specified above, then the result of the operation would return `8` as the result.
+if `body` has the json specified above, then the result of the operation returns `8` as the result.

 ```